-When you bring your fur-baby in to our Suffolk County veterinary clinic for a checkup, our vets will review their medical history and ask you about any specific concerns you might have.
+When you bring your fur-baby in to our Deer Park veterinary clinic for a checkup, our vets will review their medical history and ask you about any specific concerns you might have.

 In some instances, we will have asked you to bring in a sample of your pet's stool in order to do a fecal exam.
 We will take that sample and examine it for signs of common intestinal parasites which would be very difficult to detect otherwise.